dilshara26/java-course-2/README.md

-# 🏥 Java OOP Internship Bootcamp: Healthcare Application Project Welcome to the Java OOP Internship Bootcamp Healthcare Application!
+# 🏥 Java OOP Internship Bootcamp
+Healthcare Application Project Welcome to the Java OOP Internship Bootcamp Healthcare Application!
 This project is designed to help you develop a comprehensive understanding of Object-Oriented Programming (OOP) principles using Java while building a real-world healthcare application.

 📌 Project Overview This repository contains the code for the healthcare application project developed during the internship bootcamp.
 Each week, you will see the project evolve as we build new features and learn new concepts.
 Every week's progress is represented by a dedicated branch.